How to collect a plankton sample

 2. Remove the filter from the water and suspended by the chain, allowing the filter to swing with the motion of your vessel.
 Avoid it from hitting any objects when it swings

-3. Water will begin to pour out of the base of the filter, this will continue form 1 to 4 hours, depending upon the number of plankton and solid particle concentration in the water sample.
+3. Water will begin to drip out of the base of the filter, this will continue for 1 to 4 hours, depending upon the number of plankton and solid particle concentration in the water sample.
+Leave the filter to hang from 4 to 8 hours.

-6. Wind up the microscope and move to the second 5mm hole and repeat the process, and then repeat for the remaining 3 holes.
-At the end you will have 5 x photos and will have recorded all of the plankton and plastic in the sample.
+8. Move to the second 5mm hole and repeat the process, and then repeat for the remaining 3 holes.
+At the end you will have 5 x photos and will have recorded all the plankton and plastic in the sample.
 The whole process should take no longer than 15 minutes.
-If you are using the Coastal filter paper in contaminated water, you may just count the centre hole.